rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 You will need your own fork of the repository.
 This will become one of your Git remotes for this workflow.

-We are already assuming that you've created your Github account, have SSH key access and are logged in to [Documentation](https://github.com/rocky-linux/documentation).
+We are already assuming that you've created your GitHub account, have SSH key access, and are logged in to [Documentation](https://github.com/rocky-linux/documentation).

 On the right-hand side of the page, click on "Fork" shown here: